TGOlson/patchwork/README.md

 # Patchwork

-A simple framework for creating a fully responsive and dynamic media grid in the browser.
-[Visit the site](http://tgolson.com/patchwork/) for examples.
+A JavaScript library for creating a dynamic and responsive media grid in the browser.
+[Visit the site](http://tgolson.com/patchwork/) for a sample.

 ## What's that mean?